-FilmoraGo is a remarkable free editor for Android, packed with more features than many desktop tools.
+FilmoraGo is a remarkable app for Android, packed with more features than many desktop tools.
 There are no ads, and although FilmoraGo offers in-app purchases for additional filters and effects, the store isn’t obtrusive.
 Highly recommended.

 Download here: FilmoraGo

-A smart app from the industry leader in creative software
+A smart app from the industry leader in creative tools

-Before you can use Adobe Premiere Clip, you'll need to sign up for a free Adobe ID if you don’t already have one.
-It takes a moment, but once it’s done you can use the same login details for all Adobe apps and desktop software.
+Before you can use Adobe Premiere Clip, you'll need to sign up for an Adobe ID if you don’t already have one.
+It takes a moment, but once it’s done you can use the same login details for all Adobe apps and desktop programs.
 There’s a social element that lets you watch other users’ videos, or you can dive straight into making your own.

 When you open a video, there are two options: Automatic and Freeform.
 Automatic overlays a piece of music, and makes cuts to your video to match the chord changes.
 This works fine for longer videos that don’t rely on narration, but for shorter pieces or those requiring greater control, you’ll need to use Freeform.

 Here you can create a timeline from several video clips and images, trim them size, adjust the speed, select a new soundtrack, and apply filters.
 The focus here is on smart, professional looking videos rather than fun or silly clips to share with your family on Facebook, so there are no stickers or cheesy animations available.
 Instead you get a selection of tasteful fade and motion options.